 TP-Link Archer C5400X

-This router is strikingly similar to the first Asus model on our list, in design and specs, although the loud red accents on its antennae does make it probably the loudest of all the options on the table.
+This router is strikingly similar to the Asus Rapture model on our list, in design and specs, although the loud red accents on its antennae do make it probably the loudest of all the options on the table.